My Kind of Music: Musical Families

-The last team standing faced the final jackpot round Musical Families.
-Four well known singers had been formed into a pretend family of a dad, mum, son and daughter.
-The contestants stopped a randomiser to select one of the blank pictures by using a plunger buzzer, and then Barrymore would begin to read a series of clues related to the singer they had to guess.
-The pair had 60 seconds to correctly guess all four singers and the clock would stop once they either answered correctly or passed, in which case they could have another go at it at the end if there was any time left.
+The last team standing faced the final jackpot round, Musical Families.
+Four well known singers had been formed into a pretend family of a dad, mum, son and daughter (though on some occasions, the "family" would consist of either two sons or two daughters).
+The contestants stopped a randomiser to select one of the blank pictures, and Barrymore would then begin to read a series of clues related to the singer they had to guess.
+The pair had 60 seconds to guess correctly all four singers and the clock would stop once they answered correctly.

-Each correct answer won £1,000 and identifying all four singers correctly won the jackpot of an additional £10,000 for the first three series, increased to £13,000 from series four.
+Each correct answer won £1,000 and identifying all four singers correctly won the jackpot of an additional £10,000 for the first three series; this was increased to £13,000 from series four.
 Whatever they won in this round was added to the money they had won in earlier rounds, meaning that winning teams would often walk away with prize money in excess of around £15,000–£20,000.

 Famous contestants

-The show was noticeable for some future music stars appearing as contestants on the show, including Paul Potts, who later won the first series of Britain's Got Talent in 2007, Jodie Prenger, who won I'd Do Anything in 2008, and Jessica Taylor, who went on to become part of the band Liberty X that was formed from the original series of Popstars.
-Another original Popstars contestant, Danny Foster, made an appearance on one episode during a 'My Kind Of People' segment.
+The show was noticeable for some future music stars appearing as contestants on the show, including Paul Potts, who later won the first series of Britain's Got Talent in 2007; Jodie Prenger, who won I'd Do Anything in 2008; and Jessica Taylor, who went on to become part of the band Liberty X that was formed from the original series of Popstars.
+Another original Popstars contestant, Danny Foster, made an appearance as a contestant and was the singer on his team.

 Transmissions

-†12 episodes had been recorded as part of Series 5, but only five episodes were shown before ITV pulled the programme from its schedules.
+†12 episodes had been recorded as part of series 5, but only five episodes were shown before ITV pulled the programme from its schedules.